GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 ## Introduction

-Welcome to the Gaming Hackathon on Google Cloud!
-This hackathon is designed to showcase the power of Google Cloud's gaming services and help you create innovative gaming solutions using technologies like Game Server, Open Match, Spanner, and BigQuery.
+Welcome to the Gaming on Google Cloud gHack!
+This hackathon is designed to showcase the power of Google Cloud's gaming services and help you create innovative gaming solutions using technologies like the Agones Game Server, Open Match, Cloud Spanner, and BigQuery.

 In this hackathon, you will have the opportunity to explore and utilize the advanced features and capabilities offered by Google Cloud to develop and deploy gaming applications.
 You will leverage services such as:

-- Game Server: Build scalable and reliable game server infrastructure using Game Server, which provides managed Kubernetes clusters specifically designed for game hosting.
+- Agones Game Server: Build scalable and reliable game server infrastructure using the Agones Game Server, which provides managed Kubernetes clusters specifically designed for game hosting.

 - Open Match: Create matchmaking systems with Open Match, an open-source matchmaking framework that enables flexible and customizable matchmaking logic to ensure fair and enjoyable multiplayer experiences.

-- Spanner: Utilize Spanner, a globally distributed and strongly consistent database service, to store game-related data with low latency and high availability.
+- Cloud Spanner: Utilize Spanner, a globally distributed and strongly consistent database service, to store game-related data with low latency and high availability.

 - BigQuery: Leverage BigQuery, a fully-managed analytics data warehouse, to gain valuable insights from game telemetry data and perform real-time analytics.